The Financial Orbit

 To effectuate this, we take actions to earn an active income (from a job that pays a regular amount at fixed intervals) or active profit (from a business or a professional setup that may pay variable amounts at irregular intervals).
 These earnings act as fuel to push up our satellite into a higher financial orbit.
 However, some inefficiencies come in the way before our earnings can do what we want them to do for us.

 Earnings are first reduced by income tax.
-This reduction is built-in the structure of earning money through active means (income or profit).
+This reduction is built-in into the structure of earning money through active means (income or profit).
 Think of income tax as a force that pulls your satellite down, similar to gravity.

 Whatever money is left with you after tax is further reduced by your essential consumption (which is necessary to live a normal life).
 Since consumption reduces the money available to fuel your satellite, think of it too as a drag force that is slowing your satellite down, and bringing it down.

-After consumption, what is left are savings.
+After consumption, what is left is savings.
 If savings are kept in the bank (in a fixed deposit or a savings account) then these are again reduced by the rate of inflation.
 Inflation too is another force that pulls your satellite down by reducing the amount of money effectively available to you in your financial orbit.

 Another way through which more money can be added to your financial orbit is by investing and growing it.
 When you invest, you earn higher returns than you would have by keeping the money in the bank.
 These returns become additional fuel and propel your satellite like a rocket engine.